Floating City to Meet the Challenge of Rising Sea Levels

 All the residential properties will be waterfront-facing, each between 900 and 1,500 sq ft.

-With rising sea levels considered a threat to the existence of the Maldives, the design of the floating city is intended to mitigate these risks.
+With rising sea levels considered a threat to the existence of this island nation, the design of the floating city is intended to mitigate these risks.

 The floating city will be composed of hexagon-shaped segments reflective of the geometric patterns made by local coral.